Social distancing and the Family Courts

 The Government considers that the justice system is an essential service which needs to try to keep operating during these difficult times.
 Every effort is being made to ensure that court hearings can go ahead.

 Priority is being given to urgent cases such as non-molestation orders, abduction cases, private law cases where one parent has stopped all contact, and cases involving the immediate removal of a child from his/her parents by the local authority.
-Many other cases are being adjourned or relisted for a short directions hearing instead.

 Parties are being reminded these are unusual times and strongly urged to try to settle their issues, or at least agree short-term issues, without the need for a hearing at all.

-What type of hearing will happen?
+What type of hearing will happen and how?